How Fear of Death Can Ruin Life

 • Focus on loving family, friends, and others.

-• Leave the world a better place.
+• Leave the world in a better place.

 • Dedicate a portion of their time and money to charity.